UNSW-CEEM/NEMSEER/README.md

 )
 ```

-You can also query multiple tables for a given forecast type:
+You can also query multiple tables for a given forecast type, and keep downloaded csvs:

 ```python
 import nemseer